Are you worried about how to buy your stake in Alphabet (Google) or Tesla with their famously high share prices?

 This article delves into two questions: Does E*TRADE offer fractional shares?
 If not, what are the alternatives for fractional shares trading?
 Let’s get right into it.

 It’s as it sounds.
 Instead of paying the total cost for a full share of, let’s say, any blue-chip stock, you first determine the amount you wish to pay.
 If that’s only $50 for now, no problem; you receive $50 worth of Amazon stock, not the full share.

 Does E*TRADE offer Fractional Shares?

-E*TRADE does not offer directly fractional shares trading and there is no date for when (or even if) this feature will come in the future.
+E*TRADE does not offer direct fractional shares trading, and there is no date for when (or even if) this feature will come in the future.

-E*TRADE only offers fractional shares within their dividend reinvestment plan (DRIP), an automated method to use the proceeds generated from dividend stocks to purchase more shares of the company (in case you already own it).
+E*TRADE only offers fractional shares within their dividend reinvestment plan (DRIP), an automated method to use the proceeds generated from dividend stocks to purchase more company shares (in case you already own it).
 You cannot purchase fractional shares directly.

 Best E*TRADE Alternatives for Fractional Shares

 If your goal is to find an online broker offering the possibility of buying partial shares, here is the breakdown of our top four alternatives: